Blog

 As much as the security industry endorses the idea of defense-in-depth, there are really only two layers of protection between the attackers behind a phishing campaign and the successful compromise of their target:

-The anti-phishing ecosystem – Although the word “ecosystem” suggests a large and diverse set of prevention or detection technologies, it is mainly comprised of a series deny-lists which are used by mail gateways and web proxies to neutralize or prevent access to malicious links and sites.
+Although the word “ecosystem” suggests a large and diverse set of prevention or detection technologies, it is mainly comprised of a series deny-lists which are used by mail gateways and web proxies to neutralize or prevent access to malicious links and sites.
 These lists can be effective for unsophisticated, large-scale campaigns but categorization is a lagging indicator and—even if it wasn’t—over 37% of phishing site traffic occurs after the site has been identified as a phishing site.
 Moreover, research has found that evasion techniques “may delay or completely prevent” a site from being added to a deny-list.

-Security awareness training – Many organizations provide training to their employees to help them spot the tell-tale signs of phishing and avoid getting hooked.
+Many organizations provide training to their employees to help them spot the tell-tale signs of phishing and avoid getting hooked.
 Unfortunately, phishing campaigns are becoming increasingly sophisticated, employing tools like ChatGPT to make the email language more convincing and incorporating UI redressing attacks such as Browser-in-the-Browser (BitB) and clickjacking that are intended conceal (or present extremely convincing versions of) the very things users have been trained to look for.

 The role of the browser in phishing attacks